 (Method A) Install the following trusted key into

 sudo wget -O /etc/apt/trusted.gpg.d/unifi-repo.gpg https://dl.ui.com/unifi/unifi-repo.gpg

 sudo apt-key adv --keyserver keyserver.ubuntu.com --recv 06E85760C0A52C50

 4. Install and upgrade the UniFi Network Controller.

 sudo apt-get update && sudo apt-get install unifi -y

-We strongly recommend staying with the stable release, but for those users who wish to use another, find the possible suite names, as well as code names in the tables below.
+We strongly recommend staying with the stable release, but for those users who wish to do otherwise, find the possible suite names, as well as code names in the table below.